Pack150/Pack150.github.io/signups.md

 Early Bird pricing continues until May 1, so get signed up today!

-Check out (details at the Council Web Page)[https://lecbsa.org/webelos-resident-camp], but come back here to register with Pack 150!
+Check out [details at the Council Web Page](https://lecbsa.org/webelos-resident-camp), but come back here to register with Pack 150!
 Early Bird Pricing ends on May 1.

 ************